metabase/metabase/docs/operations-guide/environment-variables.md

 Type: boolean<br>
 Default: `false`

-Enable MetaBot, which lets you search for and view your saved questions directly via Slack.
+Enable RepenteBot, which lets you search for and view your saved questions directly via Slack.

 #### `MB_NS_TRACE`